 Manage and set up storyline in Viva Engage

-Storyline empowers everyone within your organization to connect and contribute, while enabling your leaders to reach and engage employees.
-Through storyline, people can share updates, experiences, and perspectives to reach followers and colleagues across the organization.
-Engage with storylines from the Web and the mobile applications you use every day: Outlook, Microsoft Teams, and Microsoft Viva.
+Storyline empowers everyone in your organization to connect and contribute.
+It enables your leaders to reach and engage employees.
+Through storyline, employees can share updates, experiences, and perspectives to reach followers and colleagues across the organization.
+Engage with storylines from the Web and the mobile applications you use every day—Outlook, Microsoft Teams, and Microsoft Viva.

-When storyline is enabled in your organization, you'll see the following changes in the Viva Engage app.
+When storyline is enabled in your organization, you see the following changes in the Viva Engage app:

-• Users see a new Storylines page from which they can access a personalized feed of content posted to storyline, or toggle to a focused feed that includes only storyline content from the people the user has followed.
+• Users see a new Storylines page.
+Users can toggle between a personalized feed of posted content or a focused feed that includes only storyline content from the people that the user follows.

 Set up storyline

-Microsoft 365 Global admin and Engage admin can manage storyline for their organizations in the Viva Engage admin center.
-Select the ellipses on the right of the top navigation menu, then select Admin to enter the Viva Engage admin center.
+Microsoft 365 Global administrators and Engage administrators manage storyline for their organizations in the Engage admin center.

-Under the Feature management tab within the Viva Engage admin center, select Storyline to customize settings.
+2. On the Feature management tab, select Storyline to customize settings.

-Image of the entrypoint into managing storyline settings.
+Screenshot of the entry point into managing storyline settings.

 Enable storyline